Tyler Huntley Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 - Last week against the Rams, Huntley went 20-for-32 (62.5 percent) for 197 yards and one interception.

-- Huntley added six carries for 54 yards, averaging nine yards per carry in the running game.
+- Huntley tacked on 54 yards on six carries, averaging nine yards per carry.

-- Huntley has thrown for 412 passing yards over his last three games (137.3 per game) and has a 66.7% completion percentage (48-of-72), throwing two touchdown passes with one interception.
+- Huntley has thrown for 412 yards (137.3 ypg) on 48-of-72 passing with two touchdowns and one interception over his last three games.

-- He's also rushed 19 times for 127 yards and two touchdowns, averaging 42.3 yards per game.
+- He's also contributed in the ground game, with 127 rushing yards (42.3 ypg) on 19 carries with two rushing touchdowns.

 Huntley's Baltimore Teammates